Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 Overall, CLIP’s ability to generalize across various tasks without requiring large-scale task-specific datasets or fine-tuning provides a significant advantage over traditional models, which are often limited by their reliance on domain-specific data and architectures.

-Here’s the revised section that incorporates the models you mentioned (LSTM-CNN, SAN, CLIP) along with Bilinear Pooling, Hierarchical Coattention, MMFT with BERT, and LLMs in the correct historical order:

 ## Other Models in VQA

 In addition to the models we have discussed, several other models have made significant contributions to the Visual Question Answering (VQA) field.
 These models range from early approaches that combined visual and textual features in a straightforward manner, to more recent, sophisticated methods that integrate large pre-trained models for better performance.
 Below is a summary of key models used in VQA (not including the models we have detailed):